Praitheesh/robot-challenge/README.md

 -----------
 - The application is a simulation of a toy robot moving on a square tabletop,of dimensions 5 units x 5 units.
 - There are no other obstructions on the table surface.
+- Multiple robots will operate on the table
 - Application can read in commands of the following form:

       PLACE X,Y,F